breuner/elbencho/docs/usage/help-all.md

                           synchronized clocks.
 (Hint: Try 'date +%s' to get seconds since the epoch.)
   --strided               Use strided read/write access pattern.
 Only available
                           if given benchmark paths are files or block devices.
+                          Cannot be used with a block size mix.
   --svcelapsed            Show elapsed time to completion of each service
                           instance ordered by slowest thread.
   --svcping               Show response time of service instances in fullscreen